An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \end{enumerate}

-Then, for each cluster, we measured 4 different network analysis metrics, namely, "Number of Common Neighbors", "Worker Rank", "Closeness Centrality", and "Betweenness Centrality".
-The definition of these metrics are as follow:
+Then, for each community, we measured 4 different network analysis metrics, namely, "Number of Common Neighbors", "Level of Worker Importance", "Closeness Centrality", and "Betweenness Centrality".
+The definition of these metrics are as follows:

 \begin{itemize} \item \textit{Number of Common Neighbors (${\#CN}$)}: Measures the number of common workers between any two workers in the sub-network;